 - Smile and nod!
 Let the speaker know you are listening!

-Simplicity is king in an online workshop.
+Simplicity is queen in an online setting.
 In remote environments, simple activities that are easy to explain, deliver and run can help ensure the efficacy of your workshop and keep participants from becoming frustrated.
+Remember that facilitation is all about keeping things simple and making them easier!

 Depending on the workshop or meeting you are running, some tasks will likely be more complex by necessity.
-These should be simplified where possible, but there’s no getting away from the fact that design sprints, for example, have some more complex steps to make them successful.
-Counter-balance this with simple, easy-to-understand energizers that help people have fun and mentally recharge.
+These should be simplified where possible, but there’s no getting away from the fact that design sprints have some more complex steps to make them successful.
+Counter-balance this with simple, easy-to-understand energizers and online warm-ups that help people have fun and mentally recharge.

-Really take the time to consider which online energizers are suitable for your team in this remote setting and tailor your energizers to your tools, set-up and group.
+Really take the time to consider which activities are suitable for your team in this remote setting and tailor your energizers accordingly.
 A good number of energizers can be adapted to work as well if not better in a remote setting – in fact, virtual meetings have access to lots of interesting tools and approaches live settings simply don’t have.
 Think remotely and use them to your advantage.

-Whether your online energizer involves breakout rooms, nonverbal communication or games, it’s always important to clearly articulate the instructions before you begin.
+Whether your activity involves breakout rooms, nonverbal communication or games, it’s always important to clearly articulate the instructions before you begin.
 Most things take additional time in an online environment, and needing to repeat yourself or clarify steps later on can use up precious time and energy.

 Take the time to very clearly tell participants what they need to do and answer any questions related to the running of an exercise before you begin.
 It can be useful to prepare a summary of the instructions in your online whiteboard or collaboration tool for people to refer to if they get lost.
 This is not to say you shouldn’t help or correct people during the exercise – just that you should make this an efficient, effective process wherever you can.